wendyverdonk93/docs/content/api/reference/transaction_status.md

 Transactions can have the following statuses:

-Read more about the difference between the [Transaction Status and the Financial Status](/faq/api/difference-between-financial-status-transaction-status/) on our Documentation Center.
+Read more about the difference between the [Status and the Financial Status](/faq/api/difference-between-status-and-transaction-status/) on our Documentation Center.

 | Status           | Name             | Description                                                                                      |
 |------------------|------------------|--------------------------------------------------------------------------------------------------|